 - Change in skin colour (skin may turn yellowish)

 - Redness, blistering, or peeling of the skin

 - Dark urine or difficulty in urinating

 - Sensitivity to sunlight

-If any of these side effects are observed after taking medicine, you must report the same to your doctor.
+If any of these side effects are observed after taking this medicine, you must report the same to your doctor immediately.

 Precautions to Take While Taking Acyclovir During Pregnancy